lishuweb/ims/README.md

 # Inventory Management System (Summer Project)

-The Inventory Management System enables the user to add an inventory, delete an inventory, enter inventory quantity and other details, update inventor.
+The Inventory Management System enables the user to add an inventory, delete an inventory, enter inventory quantity, update inventory and other details.

 The project is being developed using a variety of tools.
 The following are the tools that were chosen: